justi/no_comments/README.md

 # Cleanio

-`cleanio` is a simple Ruby gem that removes comments from `.rb` files.
+`Cleanio` is a simple Ruby gem that removes comments from `.rb` files.
 It can handle single-line comments and inline comments, leaving your code clean and readable.

 ---